 If your business relies on your internet connection or landline, you can also deduct your internet and/or phone expenses during your small business tax preparation.
 Just keep in mind that if you run your business out of your home, you will most likely need to calculate the percentage you use the internet for your business.
 You can also deduct costs related to the internet, like domain registration fees or consultation costs from webmasters, or digital marketing efforts, like digital add placement, customer relationship management (CRM) tools, professional photography/videography, or content creation associated with your business.

 When it comes to your phone line, the IRS will not allow you to write off the first phone line in your home if you use it for both business and personal use.
 But if you have long-distance call costs for your business, you can write those off.
 You can also get a second phone line dedicated to your business and write that off.

-Tax codes and laws change on a regular basis, so be sure to consult the IRS or a tax professional to determine the right deductions to make for your small business tax preparation.
+Tax codes and laws change on a regular basis.
+Be sure to consult the IRS or a tax professional to determine the right deductions to make for your small business.
 For more information and insights on running a small business in the digital age, be sure to visit the Small Business section of our blog.